Properties of Superconductors

 2. Effect of magnetic field

-The minimum magnetic field to destroy the superconducting property any temperature is known as critical magnetic field (Hc).The critical magnetic field (Hc) depends upon the temperature of the superconducting material.
+magnetic field (Hc).The critical magnetic field (Hc) depends upon the

 where